arquolo/glow/README.md

-# Optimized RouTines for Python
+# Toolset for model training and creation of pipelines

 ## TODO:
 - fill this file